monetamio/docs/en/framework/core/core-functions/README.md

 #### `bs.boot`(bootstrap, key, html, index, callback) <a name="bs_boot" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

 This function loads each select Bootstrap component into `$.fn.blockstrap.snippets`.
-Once there, you could example get the relevant HTML Mustache template for lists by calling `$.fn.blockstrp.snippets['lists']`, which would provide:
+Once there, you could for example then get the relevant HTML Mustache template for lists by simply calling `$.fn.blockstrp.snippets['lists']`, which would contain the following HTML:

 <!--pre-html-->
 ```